 A summary table appears as a card on your page.
 Each region is listed with the sum of costs for the colleges in the region.

 4. Instead of a sum of costs, average costs would be more helpful to know.
 Change the COST statistic from sum to average.

-Use the arrows beside the COST statistic to sort the costs in descending order.
+Click the arrows next to the COST statistic twice to sort the costs in descending order.